wancocoding/pi2md/README.md

 #### Pillow

-You must install python3 and enable python3 support for your vim, and then install [Pillow](https://github.com/python-pillow/Pillow)
+You must install python3 and enable python3 for your vim/neovim support for your vim, and then install [Pillow](https://github.com/python-pillow/Pillow)

 For `Win32/64` or `Win10` User, before `pip install`